-How to get into the University of Miami: Admissions Data and Strategies
+How to Get Into the University of Miami: Acceptance Rate and Admissions Strategies

 As with many schools of its ilk, UMiami has experienced a significant increase in selectivity in recent years.
 The acceptance rate of 28% for the Class of 2025 was approximately half of the figure seen at the dawn of the 21st century.
 Those admitted sported A/A- averages in a rigorous selection of courses as well as average standardized test scores in the 95th percentile.

 With selectivity at an all-time high, today’s applicants need to bring a lot more to the table than those who were accepted into UMiami a generation ago.
 The intent of this article is to give those considering applying to the University of Miami a complete understanding of the following topics:

 - UMiami’s Class of 2025 acceptance rate